Western Pseudohistory Theory: Academic

 In 2024, reporters from Southern Weekly tried to contact Chinese scholars of classical studies to ask them to talk about their views on the Western Pseudohistory Theory, but most of the scholars refused to be interviewed, and most of them said that they did not want to waste their time with these absurd remarks.
-One professor, who asked to remain anonymous, said that the theory did not "respect basic historical facts" and did not "reason with you"; Gao Fengfeng, a professor at Peking University, was the only one willing to be interviewed under his own name, and said that the believers are committing a reverse onus clause.
+One professor, who asked to remain anonymous, said that adherents of the theory did not "respect basic historical facts" and did not "reason with you"; Gao Fengfeng, a professor at Peking University, was the only one willing to be interviewed under his own name, and said that the believers are committing a reverse onus clause.
 A 2024 article in the Journal of Central China Normal University argued that China's economic takeoff and national power growth, the deterioration of U.S.–China relations and even China's relations with the West, and China's anti-Western sentiments gave rise to a "strong mentality of arrogance and self-importance", which was embodied in the "Western Pseudohistory Theory".

+In 2025, Zhai Defang, former chief editor of SDX Joint Publishing, expressed opposition to the narrative.
+He cited the archaeological adage "dry for a thousand years, wet for ten thousand", i.e. under arid conditions, typical artifacts can endure for a thousand years, while immersion in water could extend preservation even further, to refute claims that "the straw sandal statue looks like it was woven last week."
+He also suggested, "Among this pile, there might have been over thirty pairs, but the others rotted beyond recognition.
+The best pair was taken by the excavators, and the next best was left behind in Egypt—that's the one brought here for exhibition."
+He also drew comparisons with Chinese excavations, such as the "Five stars rising in the East" artifact, which similarly appeared remarkably well-preserved.
+Zhai Defang noted that Chinese archaeologists, including Xia Nai, participated in excavations of ancient Egyptian artifacts, and ancient West Asian relics have also been discovered in Chinese archaeological sites.
+Therefore, he stated that the claim of systematic forgery is unlikely to be accurate.

 Others

-The Chinese government has never formally endorsed the theory, and it faced repeated criticisms from state-run media organizations.
+The Chinese government has never publicly endorsed the Western Pseudohistory Theory, and it has faced repeated criticisms from state-run media organizations.
 For instance, a September 2019 article in the People's Daily criticized the theory for its unfounded arrogance towards other cultures, while a June 2025 article in Xinmin Evening News criticized its outlandish claims and its inability to provide a credible alternative to the conventional historiography, which sowed confusion and division among the general public.
 In addition, a July 2025 article in China Youth Daily argued the theory represented a form of cultural insecurity, as well as damaged the reputation of Chinese academia.
+However, an article by Mark Siemons in the Frankfurter Allgemeine Zeitung and another by Tristan G. Brown in Made in China Journal both contend that Western Pseudohistory Theory align with the official Chinese narrative to some extent.